 Seasonal affective disorder, also referred to as winter or seasonal depression, is a syndrome with depression that starts and ends at the same time each year.

-Hormones manufactured in the brain automatically trigger a change in attitude at a certain time of year.
-Experts say these hormonal changes are related to SAD's symptoms of depression, fatigue, carbohydrate cravings, and weight gain.
-Because foods high in carbohydrates (like chips, pretzels, and cookies) boost serotonin, it is thought that they have a soothing affect on the body and mind.
+Hormones manufactured in the brain that are affected by sunlight exposure may play a role in the development of SAD and its symptoms of depressed mood, fatigue, carbohydrate cravings, and weight gain.
+Because foods high in carbohydrates (like chips, pretzels, and cookies) boost serotonin, it is thought that they have a soothing effect on the body and mind.

 SAD usually starts in young adulthood.
 It is more common in females than in males.
 Some teens with SAD have very mild symptoms and just feel out-of-sorts or irritable.
 Others have more serious symptoms that interfere with relationships and schoolwork.